mcleber/Ray_Casting/README.md

 **Edit the Map:**
 - Left-click to add walls.
-- To remove walls press the left Shift key and click the left mouse button.
+- To remove walls press the left Shift key and the left mouse button.